 Denver Ballot Initiative on Unlicensed Drivers.
 Voters in Denver, Colorado, rejected a measure that would have required the Denver police to impound the car of any driver who was found to be driving without a license.
 The sponsors of the initiative maintained that the measure was aimed at getting rid of unsafe drivers.
 But opponents argued that the real target of the measure was unauthorized immigrants, who are not eligible for driver's licenses in Colorado.

 - Read the text of the Denver measure.

-- Visit the MPI Data Hub for the latest stats on immigrants in Colorado and for the State Responses to Immigration data tool.
+- Visit the MPI Data Hub for the latest stats on immigrants in Colorado.

 Lawsuit on Behalf of Immigrant Workers in New York.
 New York Attorney General Andrew Cuomo has filed a civil lawsuit against six New York construction and contracting companies, charging that they violated labor law and discriminated against minority and immigrant employees.
 According to the suit, the companies routinely forced immigrant workers to work up to 70 hours a week and failed to pay over $4 million in wages and overtime pay.
 The companies had also established a tiered salary system in which Irish workers were paid $25 an hour, African Americans $18 an hour, and Latinos $15 an hour for the same work.